 This budget impact analysis included the estimated number of individuals with MCI due to AD or mild AD in the US who would be eligible for treatment with aducanumab.
 An unpublished analysis has used this approach to derive an estimate of 1.4 million patients in the US eligible for AD treatment that targets beta-amyloid, based on 2019 data.
 A scenario consistent with the 1.4 million estimate begins with prevalent cases of MCI and mild AD in the US of 4.6 million.
-The estimate begins with prevalent cases present to a clinician with symptoms and of those, one could assume that 90% of prevalent cases present to a clinician with symptoms and of those, are diagnosed.
+From there, one could assume that 90% of prevalent cases present to a clinician with symptoms and of those, 55% are diagnosed.
 Of those presenting to a clinician and who are diagnosed as MCI, we assumed 61.5% are beta-amyloid positive to arrive at 1.4 million patients eligible for treatment that targets beta-amyloid.
 We assumed that 20% of these 1.4 million patients would initiate treatment in each of the five years, or approximately 280,000 patients per year.